arlofonseca/fivem-parking/README.md

 6. Install all dependencies with `pnpm i`.
 7. Build the resource with `pnpm build`.

-Use `pnpm watch` to rebuild whenever a file is modified.
+Use `pnpm watch` to rebuild whenever a file is modified and `pnpm format` to autoformat using prettier.

 ## Usage